 The Verdict On S-Enjoy Service Group's P/E Ratio

-S-Enjoy Service Group trades on a P/E ratio of 29.7, which is above its market average of 10.3.
+S-Enjoy Service Group's P/E is 43.7 which is way above average (10.1) in its market.
 Its net cash position is the cherry on top of its superb EPS growth.
-So based on this analysis we'd expect S-Enjoy Service Group to have a high P/E ratio.
-What we know for sure is that investors have become much more excited about S-Enjoy Service Group recently, since they have pushed its P/E ratio from 20.8 to 29.7 over the last month.
+To us, this is the sort of company that we would expect to carry an above average price tag (relative to earnings).
+What we know for sure is that investors have become much more excited about S-Enjoy Service Group recently, since they have pushed its P/E ratio from 32.7 to 43.7 over the last month.
 If you like to buy stocks that have recently impressed the market, then this one might be a candidate; but if you prefer to invest when there is 'blood in the streets', then you may feel the opportunity has passed.